jseto/site-wish-to-go/src/posts/plugin-documentation.md

 <StartWishToGo noCounter={true}/>

+# Plugin Documentation

-# How To Use Wish To Go
+## How To Use Wish To Go Plugin

 > Click the link for an installation guide of the [**Wordpress plugin** for the Travel Planner](https://wordpress.org/plugins/wish-to-go/)